SeisSol/SeisSol/Documentation/reproducible-research.rst

 Reproducible research
 ======================

-On this page we list datasets containing reproducible simulation scenarios realised with SeisSol and elementary benchmark examples.
+On this page we list datasets containing reproducible simulation scenarios realized with SeisSol and elementary benchmark examples.
 In these data sets, all required input files, etc., are provided, to promote reproducible research and open science, and to inspire new simulation scenarios.

 Please contact us via `SeisSol Email list <mailto:seissol-maintainers@lists.lrz.de>`_, if you're interested to provide a scenario.
 While many data sets are hosted on Zenodo, we do not require specific formats or repositories.